-In a recent legislative session, Texas Education Code 25.094 was revised to establish a minimum age for which a school could specifically file truancy charges against a student.
 TEC 25.094 was amended to specify that students under the age of 12 cannot be charged as being truant.
 Prior to a student turning age 12, truancy issues with a student must be handled by filing truancy charges against a parent or guardian of the student.

-TEA is proposing that the Truancy Codes in PEIMS code table C165 and in Appendix E be modified for the 2014-2015 school year as follows:
+TEA is proposing that the truancy codes in the PEIMS code table C165 and in Appendix E be modified for the 2014-2015 school year as follows:

-Current PEIMS Code Table C165 - Disciplinary Action Reason Code
+Current PEIMS Code Table C165 - Disciplinary Action Reason Codes

-43 Truancy (failure to attend school) - Student with at least 3 unexcused absences - TEC §25.094

-44 Truancy (failure to attend school) - Student with 10 unexcused absences - TEC §25.094
+43 Truancy (failure to attend school) - Student with at least 3 unexcused absences - TEC 25.094 45 Truancy (failure to attend school) - Student with 10 unexcused absences - TEC 25.094